rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 60.0% of surveyed persons plan to watch the games.
 </font></div>

-We can observe that for a sample of only 10 persons, the percentage is very unreliable.
-The challenge is to find out how many persons I need to survey to get a reliable percentage estimation.
+We can observe that for a sample of only 10 persons, the percentage varies a lot.
+The challenge is to find out how many persons we need to survey to get a reliable percentage estimation.

 Let's repeat the experience 1000 times for different sample sizes.
-The Figure below shows that
+On the Figure below, x axis is the number of surveyed persons (log scale), y axis is the percentage of people claiming they plan to watch the games, and the dots corresponds to the obtained result for each of the 1,000 trials.

 {% include image.html url="https://rguigoures.github.io/images/bootstrap.png" width=500 %}

 **Question** how can we assess the certainty of a calculated percentage?

-One option consists in computing the average value of the percentages over each trial, and the standard deviation.
-In the following plot, bars are for 2 standard deviation since we want to get confidence intervals with a 95% precision.
+One option consists in computing the average percentage value and the standard deviation for each number of surveyed persons.
+In the following plot, bars are twice the standard deviation, so that we get confidence intervals at a 95% precision level.

 {% include image.html url="https://rguigoures.github.io/images/bootstrap_std.png" width=500 %}